 Archery for MAGS

-In collaboration with Mount Albert Grammar School, we are trialling a six-week beginner course for MAGS students to learn archery.
+In collaboration with Mount Albert Grammar School, we offer a five-week beginner course for MAGS students to learn archery.
 No prior experience is required; the goal is to get you interested and to support those who wish to continue progressing with archery.

 Once completed, this qualifies archers to be able to join the club, to shoot at this or other archery clubs, or to enter competitions.